 Export for organic businesses after Brexit

-If a no-deal Brexit goes ahead, a number of things will change for organic farmers and growers, manufacturers and traders exporting to the EU.
+Both during and after the end of the implementation period, a number of things will change for organic farmers and growers, manufacturers and traders exporting to the EU.

 As the UK’s organic experts and the largest dedicated food and farming charity, we have compiled some key export information for organic businesses.